How To Use NBA DFS Projections To Build Better Lineups

 How To Read The NBA DFS Projections Table

 Once you are thinking opportunity first, the table itself is easy to navigate.
-Here is how I move through it.
+Walk it with me, column by column.

 - Player And Projected Fantasy Points.
 The first columns list each player and his projected DFS output for the site you selected.
 You can filter this column to isolate tiers.
 Type "40" in the filter to see only players projected for 40 or more fantasy points, or use the exclusion filter to strip the studs out and hunt in the mid-tier where value lives.

-Those are the mechanical filters.
+Those are the mechanical filters, and the way I actually use them is subtractive: I filter to $8,000-and-under first and build my value core there, because the studs pick themselves and most slates are won or lost on which cheap minutes you decide to trust.
 The Boom/Bust view in the DataHub sits right alongside them and shows you the range of outcomes for each player, not just the single projected line, which matters a lot for tournaments.
+Our NBA DFS Boom/Bust strategy guide breaks down how to read that outcome range when you are hunting ceiling.

 A Worked Example: Points Per Dollar And Value